A Neural Tangent Kernel Perspective of GANs: Discussions and Remarks

 Optimality results in the theory of NTKs usually rely on the assumption that the considered NTK $k$ is positive definite over the training dataset $\hgamma$ \citep{Jacot2018, Zhang2020}.
 This property offers several theoretical advantages.

 Indeed, this gives sufficient representational power to its RKHS to include the optimal solution over $\hgamma$.
-Moreover, this positive definite property equates for finite datasets to the invertibility of the mapping
+Moreover, this positive definiteness property equates for finite datasets to the invertibility of the mapping

 that can be seen as a multiplication by the invertible Gram matrix of $k$ over $\hgamma$.
 From this, one can retrieve the expression of $f \in \gH_k^{\hgamma}$ from its restriction $\rightvert*{f}_{\supp \hgamma}$ to $\supp \hgamma$ in the following way: